kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ### Strategies and Recommendations
 - If your system/object is subjected to harmful or hazardous actions within some process, perform the required process at a very high speed.
 - If your process experiences harmful effects caused by the environment, conduct the process at a high speed.
-- If it is difficult to perform some change of your system due to emergence of negative effects during the process of change, perform the required change at a very high speed.
+- If it is difficult to perform some change of your system due to the emergence of negative effects during the process of change, perform the required change at a very high speed.
 - Increase the speed of the process that causes harmful effects.
 - Locate the activity within a process that might cause a negative effect and conduct this activity at a high speed.
 ### Examples